Can Bacterial Vaginosis Cause Any Complications?

 In the United States, 29.2 percent of women between the ages of 14 and 49 are estimated to have bacterial vaginosis, according to the Centers for Disease Control and Prevention.

-reproductive system infection, bacterial vaginosis results from the balance of lactobacilli (good bacteria) and anaerobes (bad bacteria) being thrown off with too many anaerobes in the vagina.
+A reproductive system infection, bacterial vaginosis results from the balance of lactobacilli (good bacteria) and anaerobes (bad bacteria) being thrown off with too many anaerobes in the vagina.

 This infection can spread through sexual intercourse.
 But even women who have never had sex can still develop bacterial vaginosis.